Jailhouse Medicine - A Private Contractor Flourishes Despite Controversy Over Prisoner Deaths

 Konscler’s mother, Sherry Konscler, filed the suit in U.S. District Court for the Middle District against Schuylkill County, the county prison board and warden Eugene Berdanier, as well as the prison’s private healthcare provider, PrimeCare Medical, nine medical assistants and nurses, three unidentified prison guards and guard Robert Murton, who discovered Konscler unresponsive in his cell.
 The suit seeks at least $150,000 in compensatory damages plus punitive damages, attorney fees and costs.

 Konscler had reported to the county prison on March 27, 2013 to begin serving his sentence.
-During the intake screening, he admitted to prison medical personnel that he was ...
+During the intake screening, he admitted to prison medical personnel that he was a heavy user ...

 The Arizona Supreme Court held on April 7, 2015 that “any probation term that threatens to revoke probation for medical marijuana use that complies with the terms of AMMA [the Arizona Medical Marijuana Act] is unenforceable and illegal under AMMA.”